Directory Services Internals Blog

 The table might have gotten outdated since it had been created.
 Feel free to ping me if you discover any errors in it.

-• Registering Claims X-Ray in Azure Active Directory Using PowerShell
+• Registering Claims X-Ray in Entra ID Using PowerShell

 Introduction